it-dept-cis/RABET-V-Pilot/WorkingModel/README.md

 # RABET-V Working Model
-RABET-V is a flexible, risk-based, and cost-effective election system verification process that will expedite verification of election systems through providing assurances of reliability, usability, confidentiality, integrity, and availability.
+RABET-V is a flexible, risk-based, and cost-effective election system verification process that will expedite verification of election systems while providing assurances of reliability, usability, confidentiality, integrity, and availability.
 The RABET-V Pilot Program is designed to evaluate the RABET-V process and the potential of the process to improve the speed, security assurances, and cost-effectiveness of non-voting election technology verification.
 This Working Model describes RABET-V Process in detail.
-Along with this version of the Working Model, CIS is issuing two companion documents: (1) a Test Plan that describes how CIS intends to iterate and confirm that the framework proposed in this Working Model provides a reasonable assurance of security and effectiveness for non-voting election technology products and (2) the Economic Framework for managing RABET-V post pilot.
+Along with this version of the Working Model, CIS is issuing two companion documents: (1) a Test Plan that describes how CIS intends to iterate and confirm that the framework proposed in this Working Model provides assurances of security, reliability, and usability for non-voting election technology products and (2) the Economic Framework for managing RABET-V post pilot.

 ## Introduction
 ### Program Goal
 The goal is the program is to develop a rapid, reliable, and cost-effective system for verifying the security of non-voting election systems.
 Verification will provide adequate assurances of reliability, usability, confidentiality, integrity, and availability.
-Assurances are evidence-based grounds for confidence that the system’s features are effective in their application
+Assurances are evidence-based grounds for confidence that the system’s features are effective in their application.
 The RABET-V Program is intended to build stakeholder confidence that participating products and organizations have demonstrated capabilities to build, test, monitor, and maintain the reliability, usability, and security of their election technology solution.

 ### Program Vision